Suzuki Jimny: SJ40

 The SJ40 Jimny 1000 was introduced for 1982 to replace the LJ80 range.
 The Jimny 1000, sold as the Suzuki SJ410 in most export markets, used the F10A - a larger 1-litre version of the LJ's 0.8-litre four-cylinder engine.
 This engine produced 45 PS and it had a top speed of 68 mph.
 The Japanese market models claimed 52 PS at 5,000 rpm.
 So that owners of 550 cc Jimnys would not be able to retrofit the larger, wider wheels of the Jimny 1000 to their cars, the Japanese ministry of transportation dictated that Suzuki fit wheels with a different bolt pattern.

 A four-speed manual transmission was standard, as were non-power assisted drum brakes front and rear.
 The SJ410 came as a half-door convertible, long-wheelbase pickup truck, two-door hardtop (called "Van" in Japan), raised-roof hardtop, and no-glass hardtop (panel van).
 In Japan, the pickup truck was intended as a bare-bones work vehicle and did not receive fender extensions, and had diagonal tires on black-painted steel wheels rather than the sportier wheels fitted to the regular Jimny.
 Maximum payload is 350 kg.
 In the autumn of 1983 a covered long-wheelbase version was added for export markets.

 The SJ410 was also produced in Spain by Santana Motor in their Linares, Jaén factory as of March 1985 and was sold as a domestic vehicle in Europe due to its over 60% native parts content, thereby evading limits on imports of Japanese-built automobiles.
-It was built only on the short wheelbase, as a two-door convertible and commercial, or with the three door wagon or van bodywork.
+It was built only on the short wheelbase, as a two-door convertible and commercial, or with the three door SUV or van bodywork.
 Some later models of the SJ410 would switch to disk brakes in the front depending on the factory they were made at.
 In March 1990, Santana-built versions received the same chassis developments which turned the SJ413 into the Samurai; this version was sold as Samurai 1.0 where it was offered ("Samurai Mil" in Spain).
-Cooper Motor Corporation (CMC) of Nairobi, Kenya, also assembled the SJ410 in the mid-eighties.
+Cooper Motor Corporation (CMC) of Nairobi, Kenya, had been building the first generation Jimny and continued with assembly of the SJ410 in the mid-eighties.